Registered Index-Linked Annuities (RILA)

 In an economic crisis, like the market downturn resulting from the coronavirus pandemic, RILAs, with their restricted loss potential, can provide superior protection compared to a variable annuity.

-Compared to fixed-rate annuities, RILAs carry a potential for greater returns and may be an option for people who have previously looked to indexed annuities.
+Compared to fixed-rate annuities, RILAs carry a potential for greater returns and may be an option for people who have previously looked to fixed index annuities.

 An interesting use of RILAs is as a proxy for a more volatile asset class, like international or emerging market equities.
 For example, if you have $100k to invest in equities and your desired allocation is 75% US and 25% international.
 You can invest $75k in US stocks and purchase a $25k RILA indexed to International with a floor or a buffer.